Belle531/meme-gallery-api/README.md

 ## 🚀 Features

+- ✅ **Prisma ORM** - All database queries use Prisma for type safety and maintainability

 - ✅ **PostgreSQL Database** - AWS RDS hosted database with SSL connectivity
 - ✅ **RESTful API** - Full CRUD operations for memes and users
 - ✅ **Request Logging Middleware** - Logs all API requests with timestamps